csantanapr/openshift-bootcamp/Labs/Lab-Extra01-Deploying-OpenShift/creating-openshift-installation.md

 This has been optimized for pulling images from a private internal image repository where images are mirrored from Red Hat repositories to a local mirror repository.
 We're not able to do this in this lab so it is just here as a reference.

-The `c` tool is in your `/home/ibmdemo` directory.
+The `openshift-install` tool is in your `/home/ibmdemo` directory.
 Move this into the current directory

 ```
 $ mv ../openshift-install .